Lia Karatancheva

 Lia Radoslavova Karatancheva (Лиа Радославова Каратанчева; born 8 September 2003) is a Bulgarian tennis player.

-She has a career-high singles ranking world No. 263, by the WTA, achieved on 28 July 2025.
-She also has a career-high doubles ranking of No. 160, achieved on 16 June 2025.
+She has a career-high singles ranking by the WTA of No. 263, achieved on 28 July 2025.
+She also has a career-high WTA doubles ranking of No. 155, achieved on 16 March 2026.

-Karatancheva has won five doubles titles on the ITF Circuit.
+Karatancheva has won one singles title and eight doubles titles on the ITF Women's World Tennis Tour.

-She took part in the Bulgaria BJK Cup team for the first time in 2023.
-Playing for Bulgaria, Karatancheva has a win–loss record of 13–8.
+She participated in the Bulgaria BJK Cup team for the first time in 2023.
+Playing for Bulgaria, Karatancheva has a win–loss record of 13–7.

 Career

 In March 2024, Karatancheva reached the doubles final in Santo Domingo, Dominican Republic.

+Karatancheva made her WTA Tour main-draw debut at the 2026 Copa Colsanitas defeating Miriana Tona in the last round of qualifying.
+She lost to Varvara Lepchenko in the first round.

 Personal life

 She is the daughter of former rower and member of parliament as part of the Bulgarian Business Bloc, Radoslav Karatantchev.
 Her mother Zhivka Angelova is journalist.

-She has three sisters one of whom, Gabriel Karatantcheva, was active as a professional tennis player from 2014 to 2017.
+Lia has three sisters, one of whom, Gabriel Karatantcheva, was a professional tennis player from 2014 to 2017.
 Her older sister, Sesil, and younger sister, Alexa, are also tennis players.